yichuanxie/ycxie.github.io/_pages/about.md

 # ⚾ More
 * **baseball**.
 I enjoy watching NPB games and the Japan High School Tournament, Koshien.
-My favorite NPB team is Hokkaido Nippon Ham Fighters, where Shohei Otani started his professional life.
+My favorite NPB team is Hokkaido Nippon Ham Fighters, where Shohei Otani started his professional career.
 I am also a super fan of Ohmi High School, the baseball rising-star school from Shiga Prefecture in Japan, see the highlights of Ohmi High School [here](https://www.bilibili.com/video/BV1bF411a7B4/?spm_id_from=333.999.0.0&vd_source=39c9e2f0249c14d448a63ad2dec02137), their blue uniforms shine brighter than the sky in August.

 * I am a **speedcuber** who participated in more than 20 official games with Square-1 being my best event.
 My ranking in Square-1 Event is No.2 in mainland China now (Mar.
 2023), and I got 2 **Bronze Medals from the National Championship** in 2017, 2018.
 You can watch some recordings of my solves in my [Bilibili Channel](https://space.bilibili.com/237775327/video).
 To see all my results in official games, please take a look at my [WCA page](https://www.worldcubeassociation.org/persons/2016MAWA01).